vbaconnet-ledger/developer-portal/_docs/transport/tutorial-1.md

 ### Send Ether token to your Ledger Nano ethereum account
-To send some ethereum token on the Ropsten network, go to one of the ropsten faucet website:
+To send some ethereum tokens on the Ropsten network, go to one of the ropsten faucet websites:
 1. [Ropsten Ethereum Faucet](https://faucet.ropsten.be/)
 2. [Dimensions Network](https://faucet.dimensions.network/)